dkratz90/Luna_Token/LunaToken Project Proposal.md

    - **Transaction History:** Display a list of recent LunaToken transfers involving the user.

 5. **Testing and Deployment:**
-   - **Unit Testing:** Perform extensive unit testing of the smart contract using Truffle.
+   - **Unit Testing:** Perform extensive unit testing of the smart contract using Ganache.
-   - **Testnet Deployment:** Deploy the contract on the Ropsten or Goerli testnet for testing purposes.
+   - **Testing Deployment:** Deploy the contract on Remix IDE for testing purposes.
-   - **Mainnet Deployment:** After successful testing, deploy LunaToken on the Ethereum mainnet.

-6. **Documentation:**
-   - **Technical Documentation:** Provide a detailed guide on how the LunaToken smart contract works, how to interact with it, and how the value tracking system operates.
-   - **User Guide:** Offer a simple user guide for interacting with the LunaToken interface, including wallet connection and token transfer.

 #### **Technologies and Tools:**
-- **Blockchain:** Ethereum
-- **Smart Contract Language:** Solidity
-- **Development Framework:** Ganache
-- **Front-End:** React.js, web3.js
-- **Wallet Integration:** Metamask
-- **Testing:** Ganache
-- **Deployment:** Remix IDE

-#### **Team Roles:**
-- **Smart Contract Developer:** Writes the LunaToken smart contract and handles deployment.
+- **Solidity**: The programming language used for writing the smart contract.
+- **OpenZeppelin Contracts**: A library of secure and reusable smart contracts.
+  - `ERC20`: Standard interface for fungible tokens.
+  - `ERC20Detailed`: Provides additional metadata for the token (name, symbol, decimals).
+  - `ERC20Mintable`: Allows minting of new tokens.
-- **Front-End Developer:** Develops the user interface for the dashboard.
+- **Ethereum**: The blockchain network for deploying the LunaToken contract.
+- **Remix IDE**: An integrated development environment for writing, compiling, and deploying Solidity smart contracts.
-- **Quality Assurance:** Tests the system for bugs and issues before deployment.
+- **Ganache**: A personal Ethereum blockchain used for development, testing, and deployment.
+- **Web3.js**: A JavaScript library to interact with the Ethereum blockchain from the front end (optional).

 #### **Expected Outcomes:**
 - A fully functional ERC-20 token (LunaToken) deployed on the Ethereum blockchain.
 - A decentralized system for distributing and tracking the value of LunaToken.
-- A user-friendly interface allowing users to view their token balance and its real-time value in ETH and USD.
+- A user-friendly interface allowing users to view their token balance and its real-time value in ETH.
-- Comprehensive documentation to support future development and user interaction.

-#### **Budget:**
-- **Development Costs:** Estimate based on team rates.
-- **Deployment Costs:** Gas fees for deploying on the Ethereum mainnet.
-- **Miscellaneous:** Costs for hosting the front-end interface and other operational expenses.

 #### **Conclusion:**
-This project will provide valuable hands-on experience with token creation, smart contract development, and blockchain integration.
-It’s a practical project that showcases the ability to create and manage a decentralized token system, making it an excellent addition to any blockchain portfolio.
+The LunaToken smart contract aims to provide a versatile and efficient token with dynamic pricing and easy distribution mechanisms.
+This project will serve as a foundational example for integrating real-time data into token economics and optimizing token distribution strategies.